-An equilibrium in this context is a standard rational expectations equilibrium (or perfect Bayesian equilibrium) and consists of an offer function for traders that solves the trader's problem and a reservation value function that is given by the conditional expectation of the value of the security given all publicly available information.
+An equilibrium in this context is a standard rational expectations equilibrium and consists of an offer function for traders that solves the trader's problem and a reservation value function that is given by the conditional expectation of the value of the security given all publicly available information.

 Definition 1.
-An equilibrium is a tuple (P, o) comprising the market maker's reservation value function P, and the trader's offer function P such that:
+An equilibrium is a tuple (P, o) comprising the market maker's reservation value function P, and the trader's offer function o such that: